Mitoxantrone HCL (Generic Name)

 Other Names: Novantrone

 Mitoxantrone is used to treat cancer.
 This drug is given in the vein(IV).

 Possible Side Effects (More Common)

-- Change in the color of urine to blue or green and change in the color of your sclera (the usually white part of your eye) to blue.
-This color change will go away in 24 hours after receiving this drug.
+- Change in the color of urine to blue or green and change in the color the white part of your eye to blue.
+This color change should go away within 24 hours of getting this drug.

-- Usually hair loss is temporary; your hair should grow back when treatment is completed.
+- Hair loss.
+Most often hair loss is temporary; your hair should grow back when treatment is done.

 - You may develop high blood sugars.
-Your blood work will be monitored as needed.
+Your blood work will be checked as needed.

 Possible Side Effects (Less Common)